abeeebdon/abeeebdon/README.md

 -
 - 👀 I’m interested in games, sport and medical related activities
 -
-- 💞️ I’m looking to collaborate on open source project
+- 💞️ I’m open to collaborate on open source project
 - 📫 My email addresss is abeebdon@gmail.com and you can also reach me with this number +2349075318511.

 <!---